elearning-x/certificat-ia/Part_1/1.4/p1_4_lab_correction_test_en.md

                 print(mode0, mode1)
 ```

-## II.
-C. Testing the equality of the mean
+## Testing the equality of the mean

 We start defining the two hypothesis we want to decide: